Open Offices: A Surprising Breakdown of Pros and Cons

 Collaboration and Coordination

-One of the most significant benefits of an open office is that it makes it easier for employees to work together and talk to each other.
+Open offices make it easier for your workers to communicate.
 Without those partition panels separating them, it would be easier for your employees to work on projects or solve problems together.

 This type of arrangement makes it easy for managers and supervisors to monitor and manage their teams.
 They can easily notice if some of their group members are doing their jobs.
 Also, employees are easier to see and get in touch with.